w3f/polkadot-wiki/docs/general/staking-dashboard.md

   whole bonded amount and stop nominating.
 In the middle of the panel, the payout destination is currently set to "Compounding" (i.e. rewards are added to the bonded funds).
-The `Update` button will allow you to change the destination to "To Your Account" (to the stash account as a free balance), "To Another Account" (an account that is not the stash or controller), "To Controller Account" or "None" (no payout destination).
-The bottom part of the panel shows the controller account, currently set to KSM Stash (the stash is also the controller).
-The `Change` button allows you to set a controller.
+The `Update` button will allow you to change the destination to "To Your Account" (to the stash account as a free balance), "To Another Account" (an account that is not the stash), or "None" (no payout destination).
 - **Section D: The Nominations panel** shows your nominations and allows you to stop all nomination with the `Stop` button or to select specific validators (`Select` button) and stop nominating only those.